ShadhaMariyam/A-Transfer-Learning-Approach-For-Restaurant-Review-Using-Facial-Emotions/README.md

 ## Dataset

-The **FER2013** dataset consists of grayscale images of faces, each classified into one of seven emotions.
-Images are resized and converted to RGB, allowing compatibility with MobileNetV2.
+The **FER2013** dataset consists of images of faces, each classified into one of seven emotions.

 ## Model Architecture
 The model architecture is based on MobileNetV2 with a custom classification head for emotion recognition.
 Key components include: